Why choose Cleveland Clinic for breast cancer care?

 Cleveland Clinic is taking the lead in developing a breast cancer vaccine.

-Thanks to the dedication and innovation of Dr. Vincent Touhy, the idea that a vaccine can prevent breast cancer may one day become a reality.
+Thanks to the dedication and innovation of late Dr. Vincent Touhy, the idea that a vaccine can prevent breast cancer may one day become a reality.

 Cleveland Clinic Cancer Center is committed to working with you to provide the best care for your patients.
 Our team is also dedicated to the training and education of medical professionals to advance cancer care and research.